When all the trendy diets you have tried so far fail you, it’s time to turn to a healthier options.

 B vitamins, or commonly known as vitamin B complexes include:

 Studies have found that B vitamins, specifically B-12, plays an essential role in boosting metabolism.
-However, many take B-12 intending to enhance nerve and blood cells function.
+However, many take B-12 intending to enhance nerve and blood cell function (1.1).

 But studies suggesting B-12 and other B complexes helping to lose weight take support for the following reasons: